Nonlinear Bloch modes, optical switching and Bragg solitons in tightly coupled micro-ring resonator chains: Model Equations

-The CROW geometry is displayed in Figure \ref{figu:modelo}.a.
-We will assume that the evanescent coupling between sections, with a phase jump of $\pi/2$ across the coupled waveguides, is localized at a single point and is described by the parameters $\theta$ and $\rho$, $\theta^2+\rho^2=1$, as illustrated in Figure \ref{figu:modelo}.b.
-We will neglect waveguide and material dispersion, since dispersive effects with origin in the resonator structure itself will dominate the former.
-The unit cell defined in Figure\ref{figu:modelo}.b provides a discretization scheme for both space and time.
-The propagation length across one section is $L=\pi R$, with $R$ is the resonator radius, and the sampling period is the corresponding propagation delay $\tau=L/v$, where $v$ is the group (and phase) velocity in the optical waveguide sections.
+The CROW geometry is displayed in Fig. \ref{figu:modelo}.a.
+We assume that the evanescent coupling between sections, with a phase jump of $\pi/2$ across the coupled waveguides, is localised at a single point and is described by the parameters $\theta$ and $\rho$, $\theta^2+\rho^2=1$, as illustrated in Fig. \ref{figu:modelo}.b.
+Also, we neglect both waveguide and material dispersion, since dispersive effects with origin in the resonator structure itself will dominate the former.
+The unit cell defined in Fig.\ref{figu:modelo}.b provides a discretisation scheme for both space and time.
+The propagation length across one section is $L=\pi R$, with $R$ the resonator radius, and the sampling period is the corresponding propagation delay $\tau=L/v_g$, where $v_g$ is the group velocity in the optical waveguide sections.
 We consider a continuous-wave input with frequency $\omega$ and will denote with a superscript the time index, where instant $k$ corresponds to $t_k=k \tau$.
-Thus, the complex field envelopes for the forward and backward waves in the structure at discrete position $n$ and time $k$ are $A_n^k=A_n(t_k)$ and $B_n^k=B_n(t_k)$, respectively.
+Thus, the complex field envelopes of the forward and backward waves in the structure at discrete position $n$ and time $k$ are $A_n^k=A_n(t_k)$ and $B_n^k=B_n(t_k)$, respectively.